keenlabs/Keen-Docs/source/event_data_modeling/event_data_intro.rst

 Property Hierarchy
 +++++++++++++++++++++++++++++++++

-The nice thing about using a `JSON`_ data format is that you can include LOTS of properties with your events, and you can organize them in a hierarchy.
+The nice thing about using `JSON`_ as the data format is that you can include LOTS of properties with your events, and you can organize them in a hierarchy.

 You can see in the example below that this purchases event has properties that describe the purchase, properties that describe the customer, and properties that describe the store.